Advertiser Disclosure

 10. Kauai Beer Company

-Kauai Beer Company is a microbrewery and brewpub located in Port Allen on Kaua’i Island featuring up to 10+ house beers on tap and several rotating guest beers.
-It produces small quantities of high-quality craft beer, served in a relaxed atmosphere, making all feel welcome.
+Kauai Beer Company is a microbrewery and brewpub in Port Allen on Kaua’i Island featuring 10 or more house beers on tap and several rotating guest beers.
+It produces small quantities of high-quality craft beer served in a relaxed atmosphere, making all feel welcome.

 Top 10 Tips, Hacks, and Advice for Kauai